Y-T-G/muezzin-reminder-bot/README.md

-# Muezzin Reminder Telgram Bot
+# Muezzin Reminder Telegram Bot

 Telegram bot for reminding volunteer muezzins to give the adhan.